 Flexibility of Classes

 The flexibility of classes is the main highlight of online classes.
 It allows students to set their own learning pace without any additional pressure.
 Since students have access to recorded videos and online reading material, they can easily attend lectures as and when it is convenient.
-It also gives students more time to digest the study material and complete their work or research at their pace.
+It also gives students more time to digest the study material and complete their work or research at their own pace.

 There is a certain amount of rigidity when it comes to offline education.
 Students are required to attend their lectures or sessions on time since there are no pre-recorded videos or notes that are easily available to the students.
 Hence, students are required to follow a predetermined and strict schedule as set by their educational institute.

 Contrary to the popular belief that there is hardly any interaction between students and teachers in online education, there is an ample amount of interaction between students and teachers over the online platform.
 Online classes allow students to get in touch with their teachers no matter the time or location.
 Online classrooms also allow two-way communication which significantly influences learning.
 Student-teacher interaction in online classes may be both synchronous and asynchronous.

 There is face-to-face interaction in the case of offline classes, especially because teaching is synchronous.
 There is active communication between students and teachers which allows for lively discussions and debates between them.
 Moreover, it allows students to immediately address their doubts and receive quick feedback.
-Teachers are adapting to different methods of teachings to engage students.
+Teachers are adapting to different methods of teaching to engage students.

 Technical Issues in Offline and Online Classes

 Online classes are always challenged by technical issues.
 Access to proper electronic equipment such as webcams, microphones, headphones and computers along with a proper internet connection is a mandatory requirement for online classes.
 Additionally, technical issues such as slow internet connection or lack of availability of proper technical infrastructure may interfere with seamless learning.
 Students may face difficulty in attending live lectures or downloading videos or online notes.